Hello There!

 A playful Griffin playing Ultimate Ninja with friends

 When the weather is nice you can find me out of my apartment, you can often catch me hiking along the Wachusett Reservoir.
-Or trying to find the best restaurant in my city, the search is never ending.
-On weekends, however, you'll be able to find me at home rooting for Ferrari and Charles Leclerc in Formula One!
+Or trying to find the best restaurant in my city.
+On weekends, however, you'll be able to find me as part of the Tifosi rooting for Ferrari and Charles Leclerc in Formula One!

 What I'm currently reading